 The fusion of two or more entities taking place voluntarily to form a new entity is termed a merger.
 While one company when purchases the business of another company, it is known as an acquisition.

 The companies involved in the merger dissolve to form a new entity.
 While in an acquisition, both the companies do not lose their existence.

 The new entity formed owing to the merger holds a new title.
 In an acquisition, the acquired company functions under the title of the acquiring company.

 The merger is always conducted under a mutual agreement by all the involved companies.
 An acquisition may be implemented voluntarily or involuntarily by the entities.

 Size of Operations

 The purpose of merging entities is to decrease the prevailing competition in the market and to increase operational efficiency.
-However, the sole purpose of an acquisition is an expansion of the entity.
+However, the sole purpose of the acquisition is an expansion of the entity.

-In a merger, both the companies involved are treated as equal.
+In a merger, both the companies involved are treated as equals.
 Whereas in an acquisition, the stronger company holds complete control and power.

 The ownership and management structure of the new entity remains almost similar to the previous two entities.
 In an acquisition, the acquiring company owns the management of the entire organization.

 In the fast-paced corporate world, mergers are occasionally seen.
-However, extreme competition prevailing in the market leads to a number of acquisitions.
-The companies involved in mergers and acquisitions gain the advantage of financial benefit, synergy, taxation and increase in competitiveness.
-However, adverse effects such as clash in the culture of the entities and increase in employee turnover are also noted.
+However, extreme competition prevailing in the market leads to several acquisitions.
+The companies involved in mergers and acquisitions gain the advantage of financial benefit, synergy, taxation, and increase in competitiveness.
+However, adverse effects such as a clash in the culture of the entities and an increase in employee turnover are also noted.